cnc4me/blog.cnc4me.org/_posts/string-compression-and-url-encoding.md

 ### Step 3 - Research

 Since this is a webapp, our first logical search will be on NPM and it brings up the package [lz-string](https://www.npmjs.com/package/lz-string) by [pieroxy](http://pieroxy.net/blog/pages/lz-string/index.html).
 So here we have it, they are taking the contents of the editor, running through this compression library, and appending it to the URL.
 I thought this might be complicated, but it seems pretty straight forward.
-I just need to make a similiar implementation for my site, using this library.
+Next step, just need to make a similiar implementation for my site, using this library.

+### Step 4 - Implementation

+Since I am using [this fantastic wrapper library](https://www.npmjs.com/package/@monaco-editor/react) around the Monaco editor, it seemed like using the `onChange` andn `onMount` methods would make sense for our logic.